At a glance

 - What does an “adverse effect” look like in real life?

-Understanding Category: Some kids have more than one learning and attention issue.
+Understanding Category: Some kids have more than one learning and thinking difference.
 So there may be a conversation about which category is the best fit.

 Keep in mind that it’s your child’s needs that determine his services, not the category or diagnosis.
 The category should match the issue that most impacts his learning.